scorpido74/azure-docs.nl-nl/articles/site-recovery/azure-to-azure-powershell.md

 $PrimaryProtContainer = Get-ASRProtectionContainer -Fabric $PrimaryFabric -Name "A2AEastUSProtectionContainer"
 ```
-### <a name="create-a-site-recovery-protection-container-in-the-recovery-fabric"></a>Een Site Recovery-beveiliging-container maken in de recovery-infrastructuur
+### <a name="create-a-site-recovery-protection-container-in-the-recovery-fabric"></a>Een Site Recovery-beveiligings container maken in de herstel infrastructuur

 ```azurepowershell
 #Create a Protection container in the recovery Azure region (within the Recovery fabric)